laszloegri/rainbowtag/README.md

 2. After installation, replace the file *color_objects.py* in the installed colormath package to *color_objects.py* given in this repository.
 If a python environment is used, the file should be in *\Lib\site-packages\colormath*.
 (The conversion matrices in the python file at line 622 for RGB to XYZ and for XYZ to RGB are slightly changed based on information from http://brucelindbloom.com/.
-The differences between the old a new matrices are not big.)
+The differences between the old and new matrices are not big.)

 3. Open the *parameters.py* file.
 Set the images_folder to the location where you want to store your images.
 The default folder is *image* inside the *rainbowtag* folder.
 Also set the *color_tables_folder* variable to a location where there is about 4 gigabytes of free space.
 The default folder is *color_tables* inside the *rainbowtag* folder.

-4. Create the color lookup tables by running the script *dynamic_color_master_table.py*. *Note: this takes hours but it has to be done only once.* The two resulting files together will be around 4 gigabytes.
+4. Create color lookup tables by running the script *dynamic_color_master_table.py*. *Note: this takes hours but it has to be done only once.* The two resulting files together will be around 4 gigabytes.
 (Tables can be made smaller by setting LMS_quantization_number = 255 in *parameters.py*, however, this will result in slightly less precise color conversions.
 Note that if lighting conditions are fixed, it is also possible to pre-compute a smaller table that is specific to those lighting conditions.)

 5. After the tables are created, open the *parameters.py* file again.
 Set the variable *create_color_tables = False*.